Tiimeeeyy/FilenameSearcher/README.md

 Have fun with this little project :) Hope it is helpful

 # Update 1:
 I "upgraded" the code by using multithreading with the tokio.rs package (https://tokio.rs).
 The program is quite fast now, if you know the general area of directories where the files you are looking for are located.
 I added a timer to the app just for fun and to compare runtimes when searching (for optimization purposes).

+# Update 2:
+I changed the Directory traversal from WalkDir to ignore::Walk (https://crates.io/crates/ignore).
+This yields far better results and is a lot faster (from almost 40 seconds down to 2).
+Multithreading was changed a bit, since now threads are being spawned for each directory to be checked.
+Looking at the time it takes to run the code, I don't think optimizing for overhead will yield any good results, but I might implement it in the future.